nagvbt/nagvbt.github.io/blog/2012-01-05-changedebug-version-of-a-dll-or-exe.md

 # Change the name of the Debug Version of a DLL or Exe
 <!--markdownlint-disable MD013 MD029 MD036 MD024 MD033 MD040 MD042 MD001 MD051 MD025 MD052-->
-Its very useful to name the Debug version of the exe or DLL with letter "D" appended inoder to avoid confisuion between release and debug version of binaries
+Its very useful to name the Debug version of the exe or DLL with letter "D" appended in-order to avoid confusion between release and debug version of binaries

 **Steps:**